MirageNet/Mirage/doc/docs/analyzers/MIRAGE1501.md

-# MIRAGE1501: Network Message Exceeds Safe MTU
+# MIRAGE1501: Network Message Serialized Size Estimation

-## The Problem
+## Description
-A `[NetworkMessage]` struct/class has a static or maximum serialized size that exceeds the safe Maximum Transmission Unit (MTU) of the transport layer (typically 1200 - 1400 bytes).

-If a single message size exceeds the MTU, it must be fragmented at the transport or IP layer.
-IP fragmentation increases packet loss rates, latency, and connection instability.
-Designing messages that stay within the safe MTU boundary improves network reliability and performance.
+This diagnostic runs on all `[NetworkMessage]` types to report their estimated serialized size.
+This helps developers analyze and optimize the bandwidth footprint of their network messages directly in the editor.

 ---

-## Example of Triggering Code
+## Example
-{{{ Path:'Snippets/Analyzers/Mirage1501.cs' Name:'mirage1501-triggering' }}}
+{{{ Path:'Snippets/Analyzers/Mirage1501.cs' Name:'mirage1501-example' }}}

 ---

-## How to Resolve

-Break large messages down into smaller chunks, use compression, or send raw bulk data using a streaming/chunking API instead of a single massive NetworkMessage.

-{{{ Path:'Snippets/Analyzers/Mirage1501.cs' Name:'mirage1501-resolved' }}}
+## Size Estimation Details
+- Primitives (int, float, double, etc.) are estimated based on their standard bit-packing or serialization footprint.
+- Unity structs like `Vector3` and `Quaternion` are evaluated at their full uncompressed precision unless decorated with packing attributes.
+- Dynamic types (strings, arrays, lists) are treated as variable and skipped in the static size calculation (evaluated as `0` bytes).